WICHITA, Kan. (KSNW) – The City of Wichita is full steam ahead preparing for the NCAA basketball tournament.

 The city has put a lot of focus on Douglas Avenue, one of the main thoroughfares fans will use to get to and from Intrust Bank Arena.

 “We have been out there doing some road improvements, some bulb outs, beautification, new lighting,” he said.
-“It’s the attractiveness.
+“It’s attractiveness.
 It’s the opportunity for people to say this isn’t just a hard gritty downtown.
 It’s soft.
 It makes people feel like they can get out and walk and integrate with the local businesses downtown.”

 Gregory has witnessed and been apart of Wichita’s downtown transformation since the city adopted the Project Downtown Master Plan in 2010.